jacobcassidy/vscode-cassidy-dark-theme/README.md

 ## Includes Missing CSS & SCSS Syntax Grammar

-VSCode does not update syntax grammar often.
-Cassidy Dark theme updates the CSS and SCSS grammar to include syntax highlighting for modern features.
+Since VSCode does not often update syntax grammar, the Cassidy Dark theme updates the CSS and SCSS grammars to include syntax highlighting for modern features.

 Added are:
-- `:is()` and `:where()` tokens for both CSS and SCSS.
+- `:is()` and `:where()` tokens for both CSS and SCSS (_Update: my pull request to merge the into core was accepted and should be in production soon._)
 - `,` comma token for SCSS.
 - `>>`, `>`, `+`, `~` keyword operator combinator tokens for SCSS.
 - `content`, `cursor`, `filter`, `font`, and `mask` property names tokens for SCSS.
+- `auto-fit` property value token for CSS.

 ## Screenshot